Octagon-simon/smart-rewrite/README.md

 This project is licensed under the MIT License.

+## 💼 Commercial Use

+The code is open source, but if you’d like to use it for commercial purposes, we’d love to hear from you.
+Feel free to reach out via [email](mailto:ugorji757@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/simon-ugorji-57a6a41a3/).

+## 🎯 Why Choose SmartRewrite?

+**SmartRewrite stands out with these key advantages:**

+- **Instant Integration**: Works directly on any webpage without leaving your current context
+- **Context-Aware Rewriting**: Powered by Grok AI for intelligent, nuanced text transformation
+- **Privacy-Focused**: Your text is processed securely without storing personal data
+- **Lightning Fast**: Get professional rewrites in seconds, not minutes
+- **Dual Language Support**: Rewrite text professionally or translate to French instantly
+- **Developer-Friendly**: Open source with customizable backend options

 ## 🆘 Support

 If you encounter issues:

 1. Check that the backend is running and accessible
 2. Verify your API key is correctly set
 3. Ensure the extension has necessary permissions